 In the season premiere, Offred introduces herself by telling viewers, "I intend to survive."
-Initially, Offred figures the best way to do that is to keep her head down, follow the rules and avoid the fates of handmaids who attempted any kind of resistance.
-But as the series goes on, Offred discovers that her connection to other handmaids is the only way she'll stay sane, and is her best chance at not just survival, but freedom.
+Initially, Offred figures the best way to do that is to keep her head down, follow the rules and avoid the fates of handmaids who attempt any kind of resistance.
+But as the series goes on, Offred discovers that her connection to other handmaids is the only way she'll stay sane, and her best chance at not just survival, but freedom.

 Earlier in the season, there's a flashback to Offred getting brutally whipped and sent to her quarters without any food as punishment for trying to escape with Moira, her best friend and another handmaid.
 Though she's lying in bed with her bloodied feet wrapped in bandages, a smile creeps over her face as, one by one, the other handmaids deposit small bits of food they've saved for her onto her bed.